ccjmne/blog/content/posts/intralinear-partitioning-1.md

    Professionally, I put code together.
-Intimately, I am compelled to make it neat: I get closer to that goal by wielding non-printable characters like monochrome photography uses light, with *purpose* and finesse.
+Intimately, I am compelled to make it neat: I get closer to that goal by wielding non-printable characters like monochrome photography uses light, with *purpose*.

-   In my line of work, the current status quo regarding whitespace limits our stylistic expression:
+   The current status quo regarding whitespace, in my line of work, limits our stylistic expression:

 - vertically to the linefeed[^esoteric-vertical-whitespace] (coalescing into